-One of the most dreaded conversations between players, coaches, and parents revolves around playing time.
+One of the most dreaded conversations between athletes, coaches, and parents revolves around playing time.
 Nobody likes it.

 In my workshops on conflict resolution for coaches and directors of coaching, I ask them to identify the most common types of difficult conversations and conflict they encounter.
 Consistently across the country, the number one answer is the conversation about playing time.

-A playing time conversation should be between a player and his/her coach.
-A parent’s role should be helping a player frame his/her concerns and preparing for the conversation.
+A playing time conversation should be between an athlete and their coach.
+A parent’s role is to help an athlete frame their concerns and prepare for the conversation.
 If additional conversations are needed, parents may be a part of them in a support role.
 However, parents should not be the primary spokespeople when it comes to talking to a coach about playing time.

 I remember two conversations between my son and his coach about playing time over a decade ago.
 It was extremely difficult to quell my protective parent persona and tap into the trained mediator part of my brain.
 In retrospect, I wish one of us had asked my son WHY he wanted more playing time.
 That simple question could have made those conversations better and more constructive.

 The first key question for a constructive conversation is “Why do you want more playing time?”